Loose Adult Teeth

 Do your teeth move when you chew?
 Can you wiggle them with your finger?

-Loose Teeth Affect More Than Just Teeth
+Loose Adult Teeth: They Affect More Than Just Teeth

 Teeth loosen because of periodontal disease, also known as gum disease.
 By causing inflammation, infected gums complicate diabetes, heart conditions and many other chronic health problems.
 By causing loose teeth, gum infections also stop people from being able to chew the foods that make up a healthy diet such as fresh fruits and vegetables, lean meats and nuts.
 Chewing these crunchy, hard or chewy foods requires biting power and stability that just isn?t possible when teeth are loose in the mouth.
 Click here to learn more about how periodontal disease affects your health.